-Figure 5 documents the highly variable conditions during the campaign in terms of direction and speed of the flow in both the lower and upper troposphere.
-Vertical shear is of great importance for the evolution and structure of thunderstorms.
-In an environment with little shear the systems tend to be narrow and short lived.
-Mesoscale organization requires some degree of shear with bands of convection typically becoming aligned perpendicular to the low-level shear (surface to 700 hPa) (Keenan and Carbone, 1992).
-Large shear, on the other hand, can inhibit or delay thunderstorm development due to the growing convective plumes being torn apart by the shearing flow.
-Based on an analysis of radar and radiosonde data, May et al. (2008a) found a negative trend in storm activity with increasing shear for storms over the Tiwi Islands.
+shear, on the other hand, can inhibit or delay thunderstorm development due to the growing convective plumes being torn apart by the shearing flow.
+Based on an analysis of radar and radiosonde data, May et al. (2009) found a negative trend in storm activity with increasing shear for storms over the Tiwi Islands.
 Since shear was correlated with wind speed itself, the time available for heating up the boundary layer air over the small islands becomes shorter with increasing shear.
 They suggest that this reduced time for boundary layer evolution, together with the rapid advection of storms off the islands under high shear conditions, explains this unexpected behavior.

 The 700 hPa level (lower dashed line in Fig. 5) is frequently referred to as the steering level which determines the mean motion of storm cells (Keenan and Carbone, 1992).
-Easterly winds dominated at 700 hPa as expected for the pre-monsoon buildup (cf. Fig. 3).
+Easterly winds dominated at 700 hPa as expected for the premonsoon buildup (cf. Fig. 3).
 Accordingly, Hectors probed over the Tiwi Islands on 16, 25, and 30 November were moving from east to west.
 In contrast to this typical situation, weak westerlies prevailed between 19 and 23 November resembling monsoon conditions.
-Different from a real monsoon, however, the westerlies were only weak at the surface and the characteristic cross-equatorial monsoon flow at low levels and the pronounced easterlies at 100 hPa (cf. Fig. 1d and Fig. 2d) were absent.
+Different from a real monsoon, however, the westerlies were only weak at the surface and the characteristic cross-equatorial monsoon flow at low levels and the pronounced easterlies at 100 hPa (cf. Figs. 1d and 2d) were absent.